TerriaJS/terriajs/doc/acknowledgements/attributions.md

 The following software may be included in this product: jszip.
 A copy of the source code may be downloaded from https://github.com/Stuk/jszip.git.
 This software contains the following license and notice below:

 JSZip is dual licensed.
-You may use it under the MIT license *or* the GPLv3 license.
+At your choice you may use it under the MIT license *or* the GPLv3 license.

 The MIT License
 ===============

-Copyright (c) 2009-2014 Stuart Knightley, David Duponchel, Franz Buchinger, António Afonso
+Copyright (c) 2009-2016 Stuart Knightley, David Duponchel, Franz Buchinger, António Afonso

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal